madeso/ride/README.md

 # Getting ride
 This isn't finished.
 Eventually there should be a installer here, but that isn't finished.
 [Issue #13](https://github.com/madeso/ride/issues/13) is looking to fix this.
 If you want to try it, you need to download the source and build it yourself.

+Since it isn't finished at first launch you might want to set all the colors to something other than black.
+[Issue 64](https://github.com/madeso/ride/issues/64) should fix this.

 # Building ride
 You need CMake, a C++ compiler, protobuf and wxWidgets 3+.
 Doxygen, Python 2, clang-format and cppcheck are optional and can be disabled via the CMake BUILD_USE_ variables.
 To actually build it, it is pretty standard.
 Use CMake to generate a configuration and then build that configuration.